Our ancestors arrived in Napa Valley in the 1860s and early 1870s. Some were dairy farmers, and some were successful fruit farmers.

 On April 8th, 2015, our family lost Melinda Taplin, Bill and Stephen’s sister, to cancer.
 Her thoughts on the business, her incredible hospitality, and her generosity are all things we strive to carry forward into the future.

-Melinda’s Rosé is a wine we make in her honor, and donate 100% of profits to cancer research.
+Melinda’s Rosé is a wine we make in her honor.
 Those who knew her will never forget the times they shared with her.